UMRnInside/MlogExtended/README.md

 # MlogExtended
-Mindustry logic with more instructions.
+MlogExtended (or mlogex), Mindustry logic with more instructions.
 Compiling to vanilla Mindustry logic (vanilla mlog)IS supported.
 NOT A MOD.

 # Features
 * Conditional jump to tags using `xjump` instructions.